 EU citizens living in the UK by 31 December 2020

 If you’re an EU, EEA or Swiss citizen living in the UK before 31 December 2020, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.

 Proving immigration status in the UK

-See guidance for employers employing EU citizens in the UK with details on how to carry out right to work checks on EU citizens and their family members in the UK.
+Guidance for employers is available on carrying out right to work checks on EU citizens and their family members in the UK.